diallogass/Cyclistic-bike-share-analysis-case-study/README.md

 - Are more active during **weekends**
 - Likely use the service mainly for **leisure and recreational purposes**

-### Insight Summary
-Although casual riders use the service less frequently, their **longer ride durations** suggest strong engagement and represent a valuable opportunity for conversion into annual members.
+**Note:** Although casual riders use the service less frequently, their **longer ride durations** suggest strong engagement and represent a valuable opportunity for conversion into annual members.

 ## Recommendations
 Based on these insights, the following marketing strategies are recommended: